Cyril Ramaphosa Responds After Grade 7 Pupils Called Him Cupcake, South Africa Divided

 Ramaphosa's reaction to Bafana Bafana's win has Mzansi smiling

 Briefly News previously reported that President Cyril Ramaphosa has warmed hearts across South Africa after a video showing his reaction to Bafana Bafana's World Cup qualification went viral.
-The clip, posted on 15 October 2025, shows the president celebrating the historic moment while on a plane, and South Africans couldn't get enough of his genuine excitement.
+The clip, posted on 15 October 2025, shows the president celebrating the historic moment while on a plane.

 In the video, the president is sitting on a plane, with someone recording him from behind.
-He was focused on his phone, which he was holding in his left hand, on a video call with a minister who was celebrating Bafana Bafana's win for the FIFA World Cup qualifying match.
+He was on a video call with a minister who was celebrating Bafana Bafana's win in the FIFA World Cup qualifying match.

-His right hand is held up in a fist, showing triumph and happiness at the team's success.
-He's also laughing, clearly overjoyed by the result.
+His right hand was held up in a fist, showing triumph and happiness at the team's success.
+He was also laughing, clearly overjoyed by the result.

 Source: Briefly News